Azure/Well-Architected-Reliability-Assessment/docs/wara/Start-WARACollector.md

 ```

 ### -AzureEnvironment
-Specifies the Azure environment to use.
+Specifies to use the AzureCloud environment type.
+Use CustomEnvironment parameter if signing in to non-AzureCloud environments
 Default is 'AzureCloud'.
-Valid values are 'AzureCloud', 'AzureUSGovernment', 'AzureGermanCloud', and 'AzureChinaCloud'.

 ```yaml
 Type: String